lightbend/config/HOCON.md

 resolving an optional substitution (i.e. the `${?foo}` syntax).
 If `${?foo}` refers to itself then it's as if it referred to a nonexistent value.

+### Conditional expressions

+Conditional expressions allow for a block of configuration to be included or omitted based on the value of a substitution.

+Example conditional expression:

+  - `if [${a} == "a"] { b: true }`

+In this case, if the substitution ${a} was equal to the string "a" then the object { b: true } would be merged into the object that the conditional expression was declared inside.
+If it was not equal to "a" nothing would be merged.

+The left hand side substitution cannot be optional.
+Currently, only equality comparisons are supported.
+The right hand side of the expression can be any string, quoted or unquoted, or a boolean.

 #### The `+=` field separator